heiniglab/POLII_pausing/README.md

 All neccessary packages will be installed automatically upon sourcing "init.R", however system-level dependencies might exist required by specific packages.

 # Data
-All necessary data sets with associated accession numbers are listed in individual xlsx-sheets in file "Data Acessions.xlsx" located in the resources folder.
-To increase the accessibility the data folder structure has been replicated in the "data" folder and each subfolder contains a "README.txt" with detailed steps to obtain relevant data sets pertaining each subfolder.
+All necessary data sets with associated accession numbers are listed in individual xlsx-sheets in file **"Data Acessions.xlsx"** located in the resources folder.
+To increase replicability the data folder structure has been replicated in the "data" folder and each subfolder contains a "README.txt" with detailed steps to obtain relevant data sets pertaining each subfolder.

-This git repository is accompanied by a Zenodo repository that hosts relevant data sets available at: 10.5281/zenodo.5236311
+This git repository is accompanied by a Zenodo repository that hosts relevant data sets available at: **10.5281/zenodo.5236311**

 # How to run script